zenodo/zenodo-rdm/migrator/README.md

 # ZenodoRDM migrator

-How to execute a migration (Zenodo legacy to RDM)
+How to execute a migration (Zenodo legacy to InvenioRDM)

 ## Pre-requisites

 ### Configuration

 Have a ZenodoRDM instance up and running, for example in OpenShift.
 However, note that some services such as RabbitMQ and Redis will crash with default resources due to OOM errors.
 For that you can deploy locally ZenodoRDM, connecting to a remote DB and OpenSearch cluster.
 You will need to set the following configuration in your `invenio.cfg` file:

 ```cfg
 # This means that you will run locally the web and worker nodes, and connect